top of page

 13. Search for Kin

 When you've exhausted all of your search strategies for your ancestor in question, it's time to search for extended family members using the same 12 strategies.
-Sometimes our ancestors are 'hiding' in their homes or their records, such as wills and land transactions.
+Sometimes, our ancestors hide' in their homes or records, such as wills and land transactions.

 14. Search for Neighbors

 Not every ancestor lived near their relatives.
-Sometimes they moved to new cities or countries on their own.
+Sometimes, they moved to new cities or countries on their own.
 However, in less transient times, they often had the same neighbors for several decades.
 Additionally, neighbors served as witnesses in various civic and church actions.
-Use the first twelve search strategies to search for neighbors online.
+Use the first twelve search strategies to find neighbors online.

 Be sure to keep your discoveries online, particularly on websites like FamilySearch and WikiTree.
 That way, if you no longer need the research for a neighbor, others can benefit from the work you did.